opensearch-project/spring-data-opensearch/README.md

 The primary goal of the [Spring Data](https://projects.spring.io/spring-data) project is to make it easier to build Spring-powered applications that use new data access technologies such as non-relational databases, map-reduce frameworks, and cloud based data services.

 The Spring Data Opensearch project provides [Spring Data](https://projects.spring.io/spring-data) compatible integration with the [Opensearch](https://opensearch.org/) search engine.
 Key functional areas of Spring Data Opensearch are a POJO centric model for interacting with a Opensearch Documents and easily writing a Repository style data access layer.
-This project is built on top of the [Spring Data Elasticsearch](https://spring.io/projects/spring-data-elasticsearch/).
+This project is built on top of [Spring Data Elasticsearch](https://spring.io/projects/spring-data-elasticsearch/).

 ## Features